alexaburchak/HMMProfiler/README.md

 **1. Load Configuration** - Reads input parameters from match_parameters.json.

+**2. Validate Headers** - Confirm that `counts_path` column names match the provided model names.

-**2. Run HMMER on Query Sequences** - Searches for query sequences against the specified HMM model.
+**3. Run HMMER on Query Sequences** - Searches for query sequences against the specified HMM model.

-**3. Extract Best Hits** - Identifies the best-matching functional region.
+**4. Extract Best Hits** - Identifies the best-matching functional region.

-**4. Trim Sequences** - Extracts relevant portions of query sequences.
+**5. Trim Sequences** - Extracts relevant portions of query sequences.

-**5. Find Closest Matches** - Compares query sequences to identified functional regions using Levenshtein distance.
+**6. Find Closest Matches** - Compares query sequences to identified functional regions using Levenshtein distance.

-**6. Save Matches to CSV** - Outputs the closest matches for each query sequence.
+**7. Save Matches to CSV** - Outputs the closest matches for each query sequence.

 ## Notes
 - Ensure that model names contain information about the type of structure (e.g., CDR, VH/VL) for accurate sequence pairing.
 This information will be extracted and used to name the sequence columns in `counts_outpath`.